indigotech/taq-github-bot/src/data/local/github/tracks-react/track-4/steps/step-3.md

 - Your form should not allow the user to submit the login request if there is an invalid/missing piece of data (i.e invalid email format, etc).

 ### On Login Success
-If everything goes well with the login mutation, you should:

-- Store the received token, which will be used in your latter GraphQL requests.
+If everything goes well with the login mutation, you should store the received token, which will be used in your latter GraphQL requests.
-- Navigate to the User List page.
-It can be a blank page, since it's not implemented yet.

 When **storing the token** you can use any method you want to save this data, but remember that **it should persist even if the user quits the application**.

-Here are a few common options to store these data locally:
-- Local storage
-- Local database
-- Local preferences

 ### On Login Error
 If you get an error with the login mutation, just **show the error message you'll receive from server**.